 \section{INTRODUCTION}

-In recent years, human-robot interaction has gained significant attention, with robots increasingly becoming integral parts of our daily lives.
-As robots become more prevalent, bridging the gap between human intentions and actions becomes essential, allowing seamless communication and cooperation between humans and robots.
-One crucial aspect of this interaction is the ability to accurately and intuitively retarget human motion onto robots, improving robot autonomy.
-This paper addresses the challenge of enabling robots to mimic human motions while preserving the stylistic nuances of the original movement.
+In recent years, human-robot interaction (HRI) has gained significant attention as it plays a leading role in deploying robots into our daily lives.
+For a natural HRI, the robot needs not only to capture the human movements but also to understand the human motion intentions behind them.
+To enhance HRI, it is also crucial to intuitively retarget these human motions onto robots while preserving their similarity and improving robot autonomy.
+This paper addresses the challenge of enabling robots to mimic human motions while preserving the likeness of the original movement.

-Retargeting human motion to robots is complex due to fundamental differences between human and robot anatomies, kinematics, and motion dynamics.
-Unlike humans, robots possess rigid bodies, constrained degrees of freedom, and distinct physical limitations.
+However, retargeting human motions to robots is a complex task due to the fundamental differences between human and robot anatomies, kinematics, and motion dynamics.
+Unlike humans, robots possess rigid bodies, different form factors, and distinct physical limitations.
 Consequently, directly mapping human motion to robot actuators often leads to unnatural and suboptimal robot behavior, undermining the objective of achieving human-like movements.
-For example, when retargeting the motion of a human touching their head with their right hand, it is crucial that the retargeted robot poses also reproduce this touching behavior in their motion.
+For example, when retargeting the motion of a human touching his head with his right hand, it is crucial that the retargeted robot poses also reproduce this touching behavior in their motion.
 Solely replicating the specific arm movements could lead to the robot hand not being close to the head due to the different robot kinematics.
-Encoding this semantic in the retargeting task is essential to ensure that robots have more natural and intuitive behaviors, leading to better and easier collaboration with humans.
+Encoding such motions in the retargeting task is essential to ensure that robots have more natural and intuitive behaviors, leading to better and easier HRI.